okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 1. You export your user information into a CSV (or similar) file and then import the data from the file into Universal Directory.
 1. You write a script that queries the database for user information and then uses the [Okta Users API](/docs/reference/api/users/) to import the users into Universal Directory.

 In both cases, Okta can import hashed passwords for users if the hash is one that  [Okta supports](/docs/reference/api/users/#hashed-password-object).
-If Okta does not support the hash, it will not import the user's password.
+If Okta does not support the hash, it does not import the user's password.
 However, you can use the [Okta Password Inline Import Hook](/docs/reference/password-hook/) to import user records that use an unsupported hash type, without requiring that the user resets their password.

 > **Note:** Just-in-time migration is not supported in this scenario.

-In this tutorial, you will walkthrough the second of these migration options.
-Specifically, you will:
+In this tutorial, you'll walk through the second of these migration options.
+Specifically, you'll:

 1. [Set up the start scenario](#set-up-the-start-scenario).
    Start a simple OIDC-based web application in a docker container that authenticates its user against a generic database server you have started in a second docker container.
 At this point, Okta is not involved in the authentication flow.